October 07, 2020 · 5m read

 The best security products leverage as many existing “sources of truth” as possible.
 And what’s more, they actually resist becoming a new source of truth (especially outside their primary value proposition).
 These products minimize the amount of information that needs to be configured or defined, opting for integrations instead.
 They are faster to set-up and automatically adapt to changes in an organization.

 As a simple example, consider Fleetsmith, the Mac device management product recently acquired by Apple.
-Rather than build an employee directory from scratch, Fleetsmith treats a company’s G Suite or O365 account as the source of truth for the list of users.
+Rather than build an employee directory from scratch, Fleetsmith treats a company’s Google Workspace or O365 account as the source of truth for the list of users.
 It’s a simple choice that saves a lot of time by eliminating the need to keep two (seemingly unrelated) systems in sync manually.